rmctc/canuk-diag/README.md

 canuk-diag
 ==========

-Diagnostics package for model outputs from the UK and Canada
+Diagnostics package for model outputs from the UK and Canada.